-Instead of swinging through every section, review your shopping list, then bypass any part of the supermarket that doesn’t have items you need.
+Instead of swinging through every section, review your shopping list.
+Then, bypass any part of the supermarket that doesn’t have items you need.
 You’re less likely to fill your cart with chips or expensive frozen meals if you don’t walk past them in the first place.

-5. Always buying in bulk
+3. Always buying in bulk

 “Buy 10 and save” deals are tempting, but stocking up on large quantities of an item or automatically reaching for the bigger container because it has a lower per-ounce price isn’t always a savvy move.

 “Buying in bulk can be a money saver as long as you’ll use the item before it expires.
 Buying 100 ounces of ketchup at once might backfire on you,” Bakke said.
-(For reference, an opened container of ketchup is good for four to six months, according to Real Simple; after that, it might start to taste a bit off.)
+For reference, an opened container of ketchup is good for four to six months, according to Real Simple.
+After that, it might start to taste a bit off.

-6. Only shopping at one store
+4. Only shopping at 1 store

 “Knowing which stores have the best prices on the items you buy is key to saving money on groceries,” consumer expert Andrea Woroch said.
 “Personal-care products, for example, are almost always better priced at Walmart or Target compared to grocery stores, while drugstores often have big savings on cereal when you include their loyalty program discounts.
 By conducting a bit of research on who has the best prices for the products you buy most, you can cut your grocery bill significantly.”

-7. Passing on the store brands
+5. Passing on the store brands

 “Many name brands are actually packing their same products under store labels with the same quality standards and a lower price,” he added.
 If a generic product’s packaging looks similar to the national or name-brand, that’s a good sign it’s made by the same manufacturer, Immer said.
 If you can’t bring yourself to give up your name-brand favorites, keep an eye out for coupons to help you save.

-8. Only shopping at eye-level
+6. Only shopping at eye level

-9. Not shopping the sales cycles
+7. Not shopping the sales cycles

-10. Not paying attention at the register
+8. Not paying attention at the register

 “Watch as your items are rung up,” Novak said.
 “Overly sensitive pricing guns can inadvertently scan an item twice.
 A cashier can accidentally charge you for expensive curly parsley when what’s really in the bag is the less expensive flat leaf parsley.”